 6. Final Adjustments and Instructions (10-15 minutes)

-- Patients receive care instructions for cleaning and food restrictions.
+- Patients are given instructions for hygiene and dietary restrictions.

 Step | Estimated Time |